ManatiCR/manati-kb/UX/briefmd.md

 * Possible: browsable genetic database

 ####Benefits
-This approach will help Task Force members to share more content regularly thus helping position PROCINORTE as a relevant regional mechanism.
+This approach will help Task Force members to share more content regularly thus helping position [CLIENT] as a relevant regional mechanism.

 Creating this new ways to share content will facilitate Task Force members to publish more content.
 By using Drupal interface, they will also find easier to publish than the actual website, which will translate in spending less on technical support.